flemay/docker-images/docker-musketeers/README.md

 $ make shell
 ```

-## Example

-The GitLab pipeline to build and test the Docker image [flemay/cookiecutter][link3MusketeersExamples] uses `flemay/musketeers` image.

 ## Versioning

 This image will always be built with the tag `latest` so tools will always be up to date.
 This may cause issues if any tool has a breaking change.